ericmoritz/wsdemo/results.md

 ### latency

-Elapsed time in microseconds for a message send from the client to echo back to the client by the serve.
+Each client sends a message with a timestamp every second and waits for the server to echo that message.
+When the message is received, the client records the elapsed time.
+This elapsed time is collected in the latency stat.

 ### connections